readthedocs/website/content/posts/ai-crawlers-abuse.md

 We have taken a few actions to try to mitigate this abuse:

 * We have temporarily blocked all traffic from bots [Cloudflare identifies as AI Crawlers](https://radar.cloudflare.com/traffic/verified-bots), while we figure out how to deal with this.
-* We have reconfigured our CDN to better cache these files, so that our origin servers are not hit as hard.
 * We have started monitoring our bandwidth usage more closely and are working on more aggressive rate limiting rules.
+* We will reconfigured our CDN to better cache these files, reducing the load on our origin servers.

 ## Outcomes